Willnguyen02/E-commerce-Sales-Analytics/README.md

 Sources:
 - ChatGPT (for question generation)
-- "Python Crash COurse: A Hands-on, Project-based Introdution to Programming" by Eric Matthes
+- "Python Crash Course: A Hands-on, Project-based Introdution to Programming" by Eric Matthes
 - "Fluent Python" by Luciano Ramalho
 - "E-Commerce Sales Analysis" by fahmidachowdhury (Kaggle Dataset)